pletzer/firstStepsInViz/README.md

 # firstStepsInViz

-First steps in 3D visualizations that are worth a thousand words
+First steps in 3D visualizations that are worth a thousand words, a 30 min introduction to visualization.

+The NeSI Team.

+What you will learn:
+ * The difference between 2D and 3D visualization
+ * What makes a 3D visualization truly 3D
+    * actors
+    * light
+    * background
+ * How to visualize grids
+ * How to show data on grids
+ * Playing with colours
+ * Where to go from here

 ## Why 3D visualization?